-Screening for Prostate Cancer.Screening saves lives.
-NTxPCC is in agreement with the National Cancer Care Network (NCCN) that it is reasonable to have a baseline screening at age 40 to assess the risk of subsequent prostate cancer detection.
+Testing for Prostate Cancer.Testing saves lives.
+NTxPCC is in agreement with the National Comprehensive Cancer Network (NCCN) that it is reasonable to have a baseline testing at age 40 to assess the risk of subsequent prostate cancer detection.
 There is uniform agreement that an early detection program will likely benefit young men in a predefined high risk group (African-American men and men with first degree relatives diagnosed with prostate cancer).
 Early detection is still the key to successful treatment of prostate cancer.
 Testing should include a rectal exam as well as a PSA blood test.

-Subsequent screenings may be based on age, life expectancy and screening history, such as suggested by the Sloan Kettering Cancer Center, and should be discussed with a medical professional.References:
+Subsequent testing may be based on age, life expectancy and testing history and should be discussed with a medical professional.References:

 http://www.nccn.org/professionals/physician_gls/pdf/prostate_detection.pdf (Prostate Cancer Early Detection, page MS9) *

 Free Prostate Testing in the Metroplex is Available at Selected Locations

 One of the largest prostate cancer events is the annual Cowtown Cruisin' for a Cure

 carshow in Fort Worth, usually held on the third Saturday in September,

 which offers free testing during the event; all proceeds generated

 from this event benefit research and treatment for prostate cancer.